-Free isn’t always great, but with the free Hiking Project app, you’re getting a ton of useful information without having to worry about ads, or upgrading to a fee-based system.
+Free isn’t always great, but with the free Hiking Project app, you’re getting a ton of useful information without having to worry about ads or upgrading to a fee-based system.

 Ease of Use

 When you open Alltrails you’re immediately greeted with a window that shows ‘trails nearby’ right on top (if you allow it to know your location).
-This is a great feature to have if you’re not really sure where you’re heading to for the day.
+This is a great feature to have if you’re not sure where you’re heading for the day.

 As you scroll there are numerous categories of trails that fit your interest.
-The experience really feels like a hotel reservation app in that sense.
+The experience feels like a hotel reservation app in that sense.

 Hiking project opens to a map.
 It won’t show pinpoint location necessarily unless you hit the ‘Star Trek’ arrow.
 If you don’t have any immediate trails near you you will have to move the map around to find somewhere to go.

 Alltrails has multiple layers you can add, and different regions and locations.
-You need to pay for additional layers, so think about where you’re going and make your best judgement as to what you’ll need.
+You need to pay for additional layers, so think about where you’re going and make your best judgment as to what you’ll need.
 Very similar to GAIA GPS.
 You can learn more about GPS devices here.

-When you decide on the trail you want to hike it will open to a full spread on information about the trail; length, elevation change, etc, but it will also have a brief description and reviews.
+When you decide on the trail you want to hike it will open to a full spread of information about the trail; length, elevation change, etc, but it will also have a brief description and reviews.

 When you open a map it has a red line on the trail, but it in a way that feels like you’re looking at someone else’s recording of it.
 It’s visually unappealing, but one of the big differences in this screen is that it shows full trails within your area.
 On Hiking Project it will only show other trails that have been hiked, commented on, and/or tracked.